theMHD-120/Pharmacy-SoftwareEng-Project/README.md

 - Add/Remove/Update Sick (patient) referrals
   - Patient referrals must be answered (there is no higher level of access to which they can be referred)

 Each of the above entities has fields (attributes) that you can see in the project output.

+### Standby Pharmacist

+The lower level of accessibility among pharmacy staff (than chief pharmacists). <br />
+Access level:
+- Add/Remove/Update Sicks
+- Add/Remove/Update Drugs
+- Add/Remove/Update Sick (patient) referrals
+  - Patient referrals can be answered or referred (to chief pharmacists)

+Each of the above entities has fields (attributes) that you can see in the project output.